matthew-bull/matthew-bull.github.io/about.md

 - The source code for my CV and this page are available at [github.com/matthew-bull/matthew-bull.github.io](https://github.com/matthew-bull/matthew-bull.github.io).
 - I have personal photography and design blogs at [gnozu.tumblr.com](http://gnozu.tumblr.com/) and [matthewbull.vsco.co](http://matthewbull.vsco.co/)

-My favourite design object is a pencil.
+My favourite three design objects are a pencil, a paperclip, and a simple keyring.